geoserver/geoserver-history/doc/en/user/source/datadirectory/data-dir-structure.rst

 demo
 ----

 The ``demo`` directory contains files which define the *sample requests* available in the *Sample Request Tool* (http://localhost:8080/geoserver/demoRequest.do).
-For more information see the :ref:`sample_request_tool` section for more information.
+For more information see the :ref:`webadmin_demos` page for more information.

 palettes
 --------